Anthony-Tatowicz/BLDC-Book/README.md

 # Motorcontrol-Book

-Collection of resources for BLDC motor control.
+Collection of resources for motor control.

 This book was originally a collection of guides and manuals bound in a binder by Michael Hibbard
 for UTA racing's electric car.
 I found this book very useful and informative and decided to add